GiscardBiamby/dotfiles/README.md

 Based on: <https://github.com/victoriadrake/dotfiles>

 My preferred starting configuration for Ubuntu Desktop.
-Current version 20.04 Focal Fossa.

-The [installation script included](./scripts/install.sh) will install a suggested serving of programs and applications, found within the `scripts/` directory.
-Please verify that you want these before running the script.
+Current version 23.10 Mantic.
+This includes dotfiles as well as software install scripts for mac and linux.

 Add or delete files in `scripts/install.sh` and `scripts/programs/` to modify your installation.

 ## Usage

-After installing your fresh OS, do:

 ```sh
 # Change default shell to zsh: